isabella232/kubernetes-operator/docs/Scaling.md

 For this example assume that cluster is deployed using a file named `aerospike-cluster.yaml`.

-## Change the size
-Change the `spec.size` field in the yaml file to scale up/down the cluster.
+Change the `spec.size` field in the yaml file to scale the cluster up or down to the specified number of pods.

 ```yaml
 apiVersion: asdb.aerospike.com/v1beta1